 MIT spin-off Sun Catalytix has had to put its bold vision of enabling the hydrogen economy on hold.
 But it still has aggressive technical goals.

-The Cambridge, Mass.-based company has spent the last year and a half designing a flow battery for grid storage and plans to have a prototype later this year, CEO Mike Decelle tells me.
+The Cambridge, Massachusetts-based company has spent the last year and a half designing a flow battery for grid storage and plans to have a prototype later this year, CEO Mike Decelle tells me.
 The hope is to test the kilowatt-scale system this year and raise additional funding for further development by the end of the year.

 Flow batteries are one of most attractive battery technologies for storing multiple hours of energy on the grid.
 They can be used to smooth out the variable supply of wind and solar farms or provide back-up power for buildings or campuses with on-site power generation.
 A commercial product from Sun Catalytix would be able to deliver one megawatt of power for four to six hours and fit in a 40-foot shipping container, Decelle says.